 SMOKING POLICY: Smoking is not allowed in any of our lodging guest rooms or facilities.
 A \$75.00 fee will be assessed for smoking in guest rooms.
 This fee covers the added cost of sanitizing the entire room to remove smoke odors from the furnishings and air.

 CHECK OUT TIME

-CHECK-OUT TIME: Check-out time is 1100 for all guest rooms.
-Late check-outs are subject to a late charge equal to one day's room rate.
-Please contact the Reception Desk if you require a later check-out.
+1100 for all guest rooms.
+Late check-outs are room rate.
+Please contact the Reception Desk if you